SOAK*2020 Sound Policy

 - Everyone (camps and individuals) with amplified sound systems must bring a functional sound meter.

 - Sound systems of 300 watts or more must be pre-registered with SOAK.
-We will add a link to this page when sound registration opens.
-A representative for the sound system must attend orientation to ensure all policies are understood and agreed.
+A representative for the sound system must attend orientation (or speak to an event Producer directly) to ensure all policies are understood and agreed.

 - All speakers must be pointed inward toward the interior of your own camp or dance area rather than outward toward the event.
 Dominate your own space, not the spaces of others.